 - Take an old toothbrush and scrub the affected area

-- Put more effort on the most corroded areas and ensure you scour all parts
+- Put more effort into the most corroded areas and ensure you scour all parts

 - Rinse the faucet with clean water